Burtonport Sewerage Scheme

 Irish Water is working to end the discharge of untreated wastewater into Rutland Sound.

-Currently the wastewater entering the public sewer network discharges untreated to Rutland Sound.
-The discharge of untreated wastewater threatens water quality and detracts from the amenity value of the Rutland Sound.
-Action is required to stop untreated wastewater being discharged directly into Rutland Sound.
+Currently the wastewater entering the public sewer network discharges untreated wastewater into the Rutland Sound, which threatens water quality and detracts from the amenity value, Action is required to stop untreated wastewater being discharged directly into the Rutland Sound.

 - Better health and integrity of the environment